bentoml/BentoML/docs/source/quickstarts/deploy-a-large-language-model-with-openllm-and-bentoml.rst

 -------------

 - Make sure you have Python 3.8+ and ``pip`` installed.
 See the `Python downloads page <https://www.python.org/downloads/>`_ to learn more.
-- You have `BentoML installed </quickstarts/install-bentoml.html>`_.
+- You have :doc:`BentoML installed </quickstarts/install-bentoml>`.
 - You have a basic understanding of key concepts in BentoML, such as Services and Bentos.
-We recommend you read Deploy a Transformer model with BentoML first.
+We recommend you read :doc:`/quickstarts/deploy-a-transformer-model-with-bentoml` first.
 - (Optional) Install `Docker <https://docs.docker.com/get-docker/>`_ if you want to containerize the Bento.
 - (Optional) We recommend you create a virtual environment for dependency isolation for this quickstart.
 For more information about virtual environments in Python, see `Creation of virtual environments <https://docs.python.org/3/library/venv.html>`_.